In past Motherhood Monday posts I’ve mentioned that I am on a strict diet due to my little one’s sensitive stomach.

 Questions?
 Tips?
 Similar experiences?
 Please share!

 PPS – The meal plan that Drew Parisi created for The Pilates Body Program has been a lifesaver.
 Full of yummy dairy & soy free recipes.
-You can join and receive the 6 week meal plan when I host the next round in March 2014!
-Sign up HERE to get notified of details.
+You can join and receive the 6 week meal plan when I host the next round on March 16th!
+Sign up HERE.